wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

-Entity lists, entity forms, and web forms are the fundamental building blocks that enable Common Data Service data interactions for portal users.
+Entity lists, entity forms, and web forms are the fundamental building blocks that enable Microsoft Dataverse data interactions for portal users.
 Each of them can be used in isolation.
 An entity list can display a company directory and allow users to download it as an Excel spreadsheet.
 An entity form can capture leads on a "contact us" page.
 A web form can collect anonymous product feedback from site visitors.

 However, the real power of the Power Apps portals platform is in how these components can be brought together by using data-driven configuration.
 The following sections explain how you can use the lists and forms together and start building robust and functional web apps instead of isolated web pages.